Paul Canoville: Chelsea

 Scottish winger Pat Nevin was signed for the 1983–84 season.
 Though Nevin and Canoville were rivals for the same position they became good friends off the pitch, and Nevin was the only Chelsea player to publicly defend Canoville from the racist abuse he received.
 Canoville had a good start to the season, and scored a hat-trick against Swansea City on 6 December.
 However the next month Neal signed left-footed winger Mickey Thomas, which reduced Canoville's first team opportunities.
 Chelsea won promotion to the First Division as champions of the Second Division, and Canoville scored seven goals in 25 appearances.

-He was in excellent form in the first half of the 1984–85 campaign, but picked up an injury against Stoke City in December and started just further matches upon his recovery.
+He was in excellent form in the first half of the 1984–85 campaign, but picked up an injury against Stoke City in December and started just how many further matches upon his recovery.
 He did though put in a memorable performance against Sheffield Wednesday in a League Cup fifth-round replay at Hillsborough on 30 January, he replaced Colin Lee at half-time with Wednesday 3–0 ahead and scored the first goal of the Chelsea comeback before putting the "Blues" 4–3 ahead, though Wednesday scored a last minute equaliser.
 After that game he met his father – who had settled in Sheffield – for the first time in 21 years.
 Chelsea ended the season in sixth place, and Canoville had scored four goals in 35 games.

 New manager John Hollins brought in Jerry Murphy from Crystal Palace to play on the left-side of midfield; the signing particularly angered Canoville as Murphy had a significantly better contract.
 Jerry Murphy was signed on a free transfer from Crystal Palace.
 Murphy did not settle well in the first team, allowing Canoville a return to the starting line-up by September.
-However, he struggled with injuries and with numerous other midfielders all vying for places at Stamford Bridge he played just 19 games in the 1985–86 season.
+However, he struggled with injuries and with numerous other midfielders all vying for places at Stamford Bridge he played just 19 games in the 1985–86season.
 He also became unsettled at the club after fighting a teammate who had racially abused him following a night of heavy drinking.
 At the end of the season he agreed a move to Brentford, but ended up at Reading after the latter club made a late bid for his services.